Dahoom69/Aurora/README.md

 ### progress

-- porting the theme and making it cleaner / easier to read and edit [60%]
+- porting the theme and making it cleaner / easier to read and edit [95%]
+- making a version with a unique flare (where the aurora part comes from)
 - light mode support [0%]

 ### future plans